folio-org/docs/content/en/docs/Metadata/Inventory/QuickMARC.md

 tags: ["parenttopic"]
 ---

+<table style="border: 2px solid black"><tr><td><strong>This section of the documentation contains links to external sites.
+Please be advised that these sites are not maintained by the FOLIO Documentation Group and may not be aligned with the current release of FOLIO.</strong></td></tr></table>

 quickMARC is FOLIO's MARC editing tool, which allows you to make edits to instance and holdings records with underlying MARC records.
 For all instances or holdings whose source record is a MARC record you have the option to edit the MARC using quickMARC. quickMARC saves to Source Record Storage (SRS) and updates both the Source Record and the corresponding Inventory record. quickMARC has minimal validation and is best used in addition to other cataloging tools.

 Note: quickMARC is a module that you can access through the Inventory app; it is not its own app.
 For more information, see Accessing quickMARC.